good-first-issues/good-first-issues.github.io/README.md

   }
 ]
 ```

-## Adding a new project

-You're welcome to add a new project in *Good First Issues*, just follow these steps:

-- To maintain the quality of projects in *Good First Issues*, please make sure your GitHub repository meets the following criteria:

-    - It has at least three issues with the `good first issue` label.
-This label is already present on all repositories by default.

-    - It contains a `README.md` with detailed setup instructions for the project

-    - It is actively maintained (last update less than 1 month ago)

-- Add your repository's path (in the format `owner/name` and lexicographic order) in [repositories.json](https://github.com/gomzyakov/good-first-issue/blob/main/repositories.json).

-- Create a new pull-request.
-Please add the link to the issues page of the repository in the PR description.
-Once the pull request is merged, the changes will be live on [good-first-issues.github.io](https://good-first-issues.github.io).

-## How does it work?

-- First *Good First Issues* is a static website that uses [PHP](https://www.php.net)` to generate HTML files.
-- We use [GitHub REST API](https://docs.github.com/en/rest) to fetch issues from the repositories listed in [repositories.json](https://github.com/gomzyakov/good-first-issue/blob/main/repositories.json).
+After that, we just render a couple of static HTML pages.

-- To periodically cycle through issues (twice a day), we use [GitHub Workflow](https://docs.github.com/en/actions/using-workflows).
+To periodically cycle through issues (twice a day), we use [GitHub Workflow](https://docs.github.com/en/actions/using-workflows).

 ## Help us grow